scrapy/scrapy/docs/topics/api.rst

     .. method:: getlist(name, default=None)

        Get a setting value as a list.
-If the setting original type is a list it will be returned verbatim.
+If the setting original type is a list, a copy of it will be returned.
 If it's a string it will be split by ",".

        For example, settings populated through environment variables set to ``'one,two'`` will return a list ['one', 'two'] when using this method.

+       :param name: the setting name
+       :type name: string

+       :param default: the value to return if no setting is found
+       :type default: any

+    .. method:: getdict(name, default=None)

+       Get a setting value as a dictionary.
+If the setting original type is a dictionary, a copy of it will be returned.
+If it's a string it will evaluated as a json dictionary.

        :param name: the setting name
        :type name: string